 I often get messages from folks on Facebook throughout the Okanagan who have been following me since the very beginning.
 It's ridiculously heart warming.

 Your support means the world to me - and because of people like you I get to continue doing the work that I love in the world.
 I get to help people feel better.
-I get to empower people to start making changes and I get to brew my magical tonic that people love.
+I get to email and talk to my followers and share education (and my dry humour.)
+I get to coach + empower people to start making changes and I get to brew my magical tonic that people love.

 FROM THE BOTTOM OF ME FOOD-LOVIN' HEART,